Emmeline1101/verademo/README.md

 - Spring boot
 - MariaDB

-## Quick Commands using Makefile

-To simplify commands for using Docker, a Makefile is provided with the following commands:

-- `make clean` will stop and remove all docker containers
-- `make build` will build the docker image
-- `make run` will run the built docker image
-- `make restart` will rebuild the image and restart the container

-> You must build the image before you can run a container with that image.

 ## Workflow when doing the assignment

 The assignment asks you to run the project, understand some of the exploits,